johanbove/johanbove.github.io/tweets.markdown

     }
 </style>

-<p>Sharing news, videos and other things I like and more, with the occasional opinionated public tweet.</p>
+Sharing news, videos and other things I like and more, with the occasional opinionated public tweet.

 <a class="twitter-timeline" href="https://twitter.com/johanbove"
    data-widget-id="333577388069896193"